emmerge/rockup/README.md

 ### services

 Each host can specify any number of services to run.
-A service is a single instance of the application code, which a distinct name and configurably different environment variables.
+A service is a single instance of the application code with a distinct name and (optionally) different environment variables.
 The keys for each service are:

 * **name** Name of the service.
-Uses in init scripts.
+Used in init scripts.
 No spaces.
+* **settingsPath** Local path to a Meteor settings.json for this service.

+By default, invocations to `rock init` will create bare Meteor settings file with a filename which includes the environment (e.g., "production.settings.json").
+So, for an environment named production, the default rockup file will specify a `settingsPath` of "./production.settings.json".
+You can override this globally in `defaults` or per-service.

 * **env** Object definining the environment variables that will be applied for this service instance only.

-Here's a sample `hosts` declaration that specifies two hosts each with two services:
+Here's a sample `hosts` declaration that specifies two hosts each with two services.
+Services on the second host have overridden settings paths:

 ```
 "hosts": [